-The C label is defined for residences so that a building built after the building codes of TEK2007 in most cases should get a C.
+The C grade is defined for residences so that a building built after the building codes of TEK2007 and TEK2010 in most cases should get a C.

-The limit value for reaching a C is calculated based on a representative model of a small residential building and an apartment, built according to the building code of 2007, with an assumed moderate system efficiency for the building's energy system.
+The limit value for reaching a C is calculated based on a representative model of a small residential building and an apartment, built according to the building codes of 07/10, with an assumed moderate system efficiency for the building's energy system.
 Residences built after the building code of 2007, will hence mostly get a C or better, but might also get a D.

-Particularly for apartments, the defined limit value between C / D in the grading system is set for an average apartment.
-An apartment in the top or bottom floors or in the corner of an apartment building will have a higher heat loss, and will most likely get a D, and in some rare cases even an E, even though the building code of 2007 is used.
-But these apartments are still more energy efficient than apartments with similar locations in older apartment buildings.
+The Norwegian EPC system require every apartment to be certified separately.
+Particularly for apartments, the defined limit value in the grading system is set for an average apartment.
+An apartment in the top or bottom floors or at a corner of an apartment building will have a higher heat loss and may very well get a lower grade than other apartments in the same building.
+Hence, a TEK10 building may have apartments with energy labels C and D, and in some rare cases even an energy label E. But these apartments are still more energy efficient than apartments with similar locations in older apartment buildings.

-Since a large part of the certifications are done by way of simplified registration and not by professionals, a larger share of existing TEK07-buildings do get a D, and in some rare cases even an E. Another reason why some existing houses and apartments built after the code of 2007 get a D, is that the grade scale has been revised and tightened three times between 2011 and 2015.
-E.g. a small residential building that had a C when it was new in 2012, could have a D if given a new EPC in 2015.
+Since most certifications for residential buildings are done in simplified registration mode, and not by professionals, a larger share of existing TEK10-buildings does get a D, and in some rare cases even an E. This is in many cases due to the more conservative calculation methods used in this simplified registration mode.
+Another reason why some existing houses and apartments built after the code of 10 get a D, is that the grade scale has been revised and tightened three times between 2011 and 2015.
+E.g. a small residential building that had a C when it was new in 2012, could have a D in its EPC if given a new EPC in 2015.

-Therefore, most of the poorer grades D (and E) for TEK07-buildings are due to either one or a combination of these factors; the conservative method of calculation in the simplified registration system, unfavourable location of an apartment in apartment buildings, a geometrically unconventional building form with higher energy losses than the representative model, and/or the revised and tightened grading scale.
-So the building itself is not necessarily less energy efficient.
+Therefore, most of the poorer grades D (and E) for TEKO7/10-buildings are due to either one or a combination of these factors; the conservative method of calculation in the simplified registration system, unfavourable location of an apartment in apartment buildings, a geometrically unconventional building form with higher energy losses than the representative model, and/or the revised and tightened grading scale.
+So, the building itself is not necessarily less energy efficient.